Co1lin/notes/docs/CSAPP/1 Representing and Manipulating Information.md

 integer arithmetic: associative and commutative

-floating-point arithmetic: not associative (and commutative) (big number eats small number)
+floating-point arithmetic: not associative (but also commutative) (big number eats small number)